 The custom and practice of the maritime industry requires vessel owners, managers, and captains to make all reasonable and appropriate efforts to provide a safe working environment for their crewmembers and visitors by providing safe access to and from their vessels.
 The location of, or lack of, a gangway—or other safe means of access—should be well-lit and obvious to someone approaching the vessel from the dock.
 The owner of the ship had a responsibility to protect the deceased seaman’s safety by providing him with a well-lit gangway, or, if a gangway was not deployed, warning him and his coworkers, and, at the very least asking them to wait until the gangway had been deployed.
 Tragically, this did not occur, and a father and husband lost his life.

-The attorneys of Spagnoletti Law Firm have extensive experience representing those who have lost loved ones as a result of the negligence of others.
+The attorneys of Spagnoletti Law Firm have extensive experience representing those who have lost loved ones, or been seriously injured while working on a vessel, as a result of the negligence of others.
 Spagnoletti Law Firm has lawyers admitted to practice in Texas, Florida and New York, and has handled wrongful death lawsuits of all variety throughout the country.

-The experienced maritime attorneys at Spagnoletti Law Firm can help you understand your rights as a longshoreman.
+The experienced maritime attorneys at Spagnoletti Law Firm can help you understand your rights.
 There are strict and short time limits on making claims related to vessel accidents, so please contact us online or call 713-659-0257 or 877-678-5864 to learn more about your rights.